 Floor-standing KIC models offer the full KIC self-serve digitization functionality in an elegant, contemporary design with efficient use of space and a compact footprint.
 KIC 22" touch screen, large preview screen, and scan bed are at the perfect height for wheelchair access.

-Self-serve book scanning systems are large, so, it makes sense to have a very large touch screen.
+As big as self-serve scanning systems are, it makes sense to have a very large touch screen.
 And with the low prices for high quality displays, it is compelling to add a separate display screen.
 In 2002, DLSG realized this, when the first KIC system was designed.
-Today, with 14 years more experience than any other vendor, DLSG has the most understandable, easy to use and powerful user interface for self-serve book scanning, and it's based on dual screens.
+Today, with nearly 10 years more experience than any other vendor, DLSG has the most understandable, easy to use and powerful user interface for self-serve book scanning, and it’s based on dual screens.

 Since the first KIC was delivered to an academic library in 2004, the days of photocopiers for patron use in academic libraries and even public libraries were numbered.
 And now with the rapid explosion of tablet computers and electronic readers, the demand in academic libraries for electronic copies has substantially outstripped the demand for printed copies.
 The demand for electronic copies in public libraries is also reaching a tipping point.